 Our courses are delivered in several ways, including campus-based, distance/e-based, blended, or work based learning.

-Masters programmes, which may be undertaken on a full or part-time basis, are currently available in the Division of Biomedical and Life Sciences, and the Division of Health Research.
+Masters programmes, which may be undertaken on a full or part-time basis, are currently available in the Division of Biomedical and Life Sciences.
 These courses are complete in themselves, but may also be used as a valuable stepping stone to PhD study.
 Part-time work based Masters programmes are available from CETAD - the specialist work based learning centre within the Faculty.

 In the Division of Biomedical and Life Sciences, two taught Masters schemes are available, an MSc in Biomedicine and an MSc in Medical Biotechnology and Leadership.
 A Masters by Research in Biomedical Sciences is also available.